open-telemetry/opamp-spec/specification.md

 [ServerErrorResponse](#servererrorresponse-message) with the `type` field set to `ServerErrorResponseType_BadRequest`.

+The exact same flow may be used by the Agent to re-request a new certificate anytime.
+For example the Agent may do it when the current certificate expiration date approaches.

 ##### Using instance_uid in the CSR

+Status: [Development]

 The implementation may choose to use Agent's instance_uid as one of the CSR fields (or part of the field) and the Server may in such implementations verify that the